This Lawrence woman is a professional cuddler, getting paid for platonic touch

 Marie admits therapeutic touch may not be for for everyone, but she thinks – with time – it won’t be as unconventional as it's presently considered.

-“It’s not going to be that long, maybe another 10 years or so, where it will be, ‘Oh yeah, that person’s a cuddler,' like you say ‘That person’s a message therapist,’ and I really look forward to that."
+“It’s not going to be that long, maybe another 10 years or so, where it will be, ‘Oh yeah, that person’s a cuddler,' like you say ‘That person’s a massage therapist,’ and I really look forward to that."